-5.5.9.
+5.5.8.
 Intent/Purpose: Building Design Standards provide performance-based requirements intended to result in high-quality development and pedestrian-friendly environment in order to provide predictability over time and along corridors for property owners, neighbors, investors, and the public.

 - (i) Building entrances should be defined and articulated by architectural elements such as lintels, pediments, pilasters, columns, porticos, porches, overhangs, railings, balustrades, and others as appropriate.
 All building elements should be compatible with the architectural style, materials, colors, and details of the building as a whole.
-Entrances to upper level uses may be defined and integrated into the design of the overall building façade. - (ii) Buildings should shall generally maintain the alignment of horizontal elements along the block.
+Entrances to upper level uses may be defined and integrated into the design of the overall building façade. - Buildings should generally maintain the alignment of horizontal elements along the block.

-5.5.11.
+5.5.10.
 Façade Composition

-(i) Buildings shall maintain a façade articulation rhythm of 20-30 feet along all 'A' Streets.
+Buildings shall maintain a façade articulation rhythm of 20-30 feet along all 'A' Streets.
 This articulation rhythm may be expressed by changing materials or color; using design elements such as fenestration, columns, and pilasters; or varying the setback of portions of the façade.

-- (ii) Buildings shall be designed and built with a distinct Base, Middle, and Cap. - (iii) If a single-family building is set back less than 10 feet from the front property line, the grade of the slab or first floor elevation shall be elevated at least 18 inches above the grade of the sidewalk.
-If a single-family structure is set back 10 feet or more from the property line and is not elevated at least 18 inches above the grade of the sidewalk, a 3-foot high fence shall be provided at the front property line.
+- (ii) Buildings shall be designed and built with a distinct base, middle, and cap. - (iii) If a single-family building is set back less than 10 feet from the front property line, the grade of the slab or first floor elevation shall be elevated at least 18 inches above the grade of the sidewalk.
+If a singlefamily structure is set back 10 feet or more from the property line and is not elevated at least 18 inches above the grade of the sidewalk, a 3-foot high fence shall be provided at the front property line.

-5.5.12.
+5.5.11.
 Non-residential and Mixed-Use Building Materials

-- (i) The following primary building materials shall be permitted for façades (excluding doors and windows) along any 'A' Street or Civic Space: - a.
-Masonry, stone, cast stone, brick, glass, glass block, split-face concrete, pre-cast concrete panels, tile, or stucco using a 3-step process other than a one-step process [71] - b.
-Cementitious-fiber clapboard (not sheet) with at least a 50-year warranty - c.
-Wood - d.
-Architectural metal panels - Other materials will be considered as primary building materials on a case-by-case basis and approved by the Planning Director or his/her designee. - (ii) EIFS shall not be permitted along any 'A'Street or Civic Space facade.
+- (i) The following primary building materials shall be permitted for façades (excluding doors and windows) along any 'A' Street or Civic Space: - a. masonry, stone, cast stone, brick, glass, glass block, split-face concrete, pre-cast concrete panels, tile, or stucco using a process other than a one-step process; - b. cementitious-fiber clapboard (not sheet) with at least a 50-year warranty;c. wood; - c. wood; d. architect - d. architectural metal panels; and/or e. other materials as approved on a - case-by-case basis by the Planning Director or his/her designee. - (ii) EIFS shall not be permitted along any 'A' Street or Civic Space façade.